gabeno/trivia/README.md

 This is a very basic game and would definitely do with some improvements.
 Feel free to open an issue.

 ## Change log

-- Wrote a better algorithm to obfuscate a word. [commit](https://github.com/gabeno/trivia/commit/2855ae5cd1edd4996337f595ead992d1751d266b)
+- Wrote a better algorithm to obfuscate a word - [commit](https://github.com/gabeno/trivia/commit/2855ae5cd1edd4996337f595ead992d1751d266b)
-- Intuitively set the number of chances for a player based on the difficulty of the word. [commit](https://github.com/gabeno/trivia/commit/55227687fe463e6ef9cc3ae9684a62770bd802d5)
+- Intuitively set the number of chances for a player based on the difficulty of the word - [commit](https://github.com/gabeno/trivia/commit/55227687fe463e6ef9cc3ae9684a62770bd802d5)

 ## Roadmap